Do you use PayPal in Kenya? If you’re a freelancer, I bet you do.

 Before 2015, it would be hard for them to limit your account.
 In fact that would only happen if you clearly violate their terms of service.

 Comes 2015 and there comes strange limitations.
 In Jan and Feb only, I got so many emails and Facebook inboxes by guys telling me their accounts had been limited.
 Funny thing they had done nothing contrary to the PayPal terms of service.
-They would simply receive money from Rev, iWriter, Elance etc and withdraw to Equity (which is allowed by PayPal).
+They would simply receive money from Rev, iWriter, Elance (now Upwork) etc and withdraw to Equity (which is allowed by PayPal).

-After PayPal limits an account, they ask for some stuff e.g. a photo ID, business registration certificate (for business accounts), invoices etc. Sadly, for most accounts nowadays, even after you have provided them with all that they require, they still permanently limit or close the account.
+After PayPal limits an account, they ask for some stuff e.g. a photo ID, business registration certificate (for business accounts), invoices etc. Sadly, for many accounts nowadays, even after you have provided them with all that they require, they still permanently limit or close the account.